aijaz-khan/aijaz-khan/DampSoft/LeadRole/1:1/Daniel.md

 Points to discuss:
 - Protocols for outage issues (third-party services are down)
 - Team Vocation: Do they need to ask the Team Lead?
+- Solution for Asana may replace it with Miro
+- Car